wso2/docs-mi/en/docs/reference/mediators/about-mediators.md

   <tr>
     <td>Conditionally content-aware mediators</td>
     <td>
       These mediators could be either content-aware or content-unaware depending on their usage in the configuration.
-For example, a simple <a href="{{base_path}}/reference/mediators/log-mediator">Log</a> mediator configured as <code>&lt;log/&gt;</code> is content-unaware.
-However, a log mediator configured as <code>&lt;log level=&quot;full&quot;/&gt;</code> would be content-aware since it is expected to log the message payload.
     </td>
   </tr>
 </table>